dropwizard/dropwizard-flyway/README.md

       # The encoding of SQL migrations. (default: UTF-8)
       encoding: UTF-8

+      # The maximum number of retries when attempting to connect to the database. (default: 0)
+      connectRetries: 0

+      # The maximum time between retries when attempting to connect to the database in seconds. (default: 120)
+      connectRetriesInterval: 120

       # The default schema managed by Flyway. (default: the first schema listed in schemas)
       defaultSchema: